 Presenting your solution to the unconscious mind

 Once you are getting emotional responses as stated in eariler stage now its time to present your solution to your client.

 When you are in great rapport, the conscious mind is sleeping, and emotional responses are there, it is the right time to present the solution.

 In this state, it is difficult to deny any suggestion, if so you may need to build even strong rapport.

 Out of all NLP negotiation techniques, conversational Hypnosis is widely used and most effective of all.

 NLP negotiation process

 So far, I have tried to collect all the NLP negotiation techniques used in the NLP negotiation process in this post.
 But some may find that too theoretical.

-- While meeting client for the first time, greet them by their preference, (like some people say good morning or some just say a good day) this will make them feel little comfortable (You are working of Environment part of Logical level of thinking- hence building rapport)
+- While meeting clients for the first time, greet them by their preference, (like some people say good morning or some just say a good day) this will make them feel a little comfortable (You are working of Environment part of Logical level of thinking- hence building rapport)

 - Gradually move towards the stories and metaphors related to the solution you are going to offer.
 (Conversational Hypnosis)